 Marketing and other support

-- Marketing support through all Hermes Airports’ digital platforms, including the airport’s website, Facebook, Twitter, YouTube, Instagram and the Blog.
+- Promotion of airlines’ activities through all Hermes Airports’ digital platforms, including the airport’s website, Facebook, Twitter, Instagram and LinkedIn.

-- Organize workshops with airlines, other airports and destinations
+- Workshops with airlines, other airports and destinations.

 - Located 6.5 kilometres southeast from the city centre.